sarikahkumar/surfs_up/README.md

 ## Results

-The Summary Statistics for June, and December, were generated via teh following steps:
+The temperature Statistics for June, and December, were generated via the following steps:

 - The date column of the Measurements table in the hawaii.sqlite database has been filtered to retrieve all the temperatures for the month of June.
 - The temperatures were then converted to a list,